exochron/MountJournalEnhanced/DevZone/Roadmap.md

 - Map Pins in description Text (Drop, Treasure, Vendor)
 - show drop chances
 - autolearn mount items? (only soulbound & not tradeable)
+- new sidetab for assigned pets
+- add sidetab for settings

 ### More Ideas:
 - special summon animation